Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 The programs I offer here are free and may be distributed by any

-mean to everybody, as long as nobody earns money in the process (except
+mean to everybody, as long as nobody earns money in the process

-become a millionaire).
+will suddenly become a millionaire).

-The previous statement does not cancel my copyright and distribution is
+The previous statement does not cancel my copyright and

-modified versions of the programs is also prohibited (I would not like
+altered.
+Distribution of modified versions of the programs is also

-finding part of my programs in commercial applications with my name
+prohibited (I would not like finding part of my programs in

-cancelled), except for the RichView executable file (see details in
+RichView executable file (see details in RichView's manual inside

-RichView's manual inside the RichView package).
+the RichView package).

 This software is provided as is.
 You download and run it at your own risks: I do not make any guarantee and I cannot be held responsible of any unpleasantness or disaster, in any field, which may befall you, your company or anybody in connection with this software.

-of Microsoft Corp.
+Trademark of Microsoft Corp.
 2 Trademark of Sun Microsystems Corp.
 3 Trademark of the Mozilla Foundation.
 4 Trademark of Silicon Graphics Corp.
 5 Trademark of Adobe Systems Inc. 6 Trademark of Google Inc. 7 Trademark of The MathWorks Inc. 8 Trademark of appfour GmbH. |